MatthieuVeillon/javascriptjourney/content/blog/object/index.md

 Difference :

-- the `in` operator goes up in the _Prototype_ chain werheas `hasOwnProperty` checks if the property exists directly on the object
+- the `in` operator goes up in the _Prototype_ chain whereas `hasOwnProperty` checks if the property exists directly on the object

 When you set `enumerable` property descriptor to `false`, the property still exists on the object itself but **wont be included if the object are iterated through** like in a `for...in` loop